Cyanobacteria blooms (blue-green algae)

 What are the symptoms of exposure to cyanobacteria?

 Cyanobacteria can produce several types of toxins.
-Some can affect the nervous and respiratory systems.
-Symptoms are visible shortly after exposure.
-Others affect the liver and it takes days before symptoms appear.
+Some can affect the nervous and respiratory systems and symptoms appear shortly after exposure.
+Others affect the liver, and it takes days before symptoms appear.

-Symptoms from drinking water with cyanobacterial toxins include: headaches, nausea, fever, sore throat, dizziness, stomach cramps, diarrhea, abdominal pain, vomiting, muscle aches, mouth ulcers and blistering of the lips.
+Symptoms from consuming cyanobacterial toxins through drinking water or eating shellfish may include: headaches, nausea, fever, sore throat, dizziness, stomach cramps, diarrhea, abdominal pain, vomiting, paralysis, numbness, salivation, drowsiness, speech disturbances, muscle aches, mouth ulcers and blistering of the lips.

-If you’re showing any of the symptoms listed above and believe they may be from exposure to cyanobacteria, see your health care provider.
+If you’re showing any of the symptoms listed above and believe they may be from exposure to cyanobacteria, visit your health care provider.

 How are pets and livestock exposed to cyanobacteria?

 Cyanobacteria toxins can harm pets and livestock if they come into contact with contaminated water.
-They may be exposed either by drinking, wading or playing.
-Some of the symptoms of exposure include jaundice (yellowing of the white of the eye and sensitivity to sunlight).
+They may be exposed either by drinking, wading, playing in, or by licking their fur before being rinsed.

 Never let pets or livestock drink or go into the water if there are visible blooms.
-Always ensure you are providing a safe source of drinking water.
+Always ensure you provide a safe source of drinking water.

 How can I prevent illness from cyanobacteria?